 Another helpful tip is to narrow in on specific countries you’d like to market to.
 Rather than say you’d like to expand into Europe, decide you’ll focus on those in countries X, Y, and Z. Knowing this will help you define your pricing structure, construct your advertisements, and even build relationships with foreign subscribers.

-Be sure to check out this simple guide on how to set up a signature in Outlook so you can build brand awareness amongst your new, international customer base with email campaigns.
+Be sure to check out this simple guide on how to set up a signature in Outlook, so you can build brand awareness among your new, international customer base with email campaigns.
 After all, going into a foreign market is tough enough as an established brand.
-Why not use email, which delivers the highest ROI, to help kickstart your success?
+Why not use email, which delivers the highest ROI, to help kick-start your success?

 If you’re going global, there is no time more important than now to optimize your site for speed and performance.
 After all, people accessing your site from all over will use up more of your server’s resources and drag your site down.

 But you want this extra traffic, site exploration, and sales.